Bird flu costs pile up as outbreak enters second year

 "That's really the key — early detection.
 It's kind of like a forest fire — the earlier you detect it, the easier it is to contain and eradicate," National Chicken Council spokesman Tom Super said.

-Officials say bird flu doesn’t represent a significant threat to human health.
-Human cases are extremely rare and none of the infected birds are allowed into the nation’s food supply.
-And properly cooking poultry to 165 degrees Fahrenheit will kill any viruses.
+Officials say bird flu doesn't represent a significant threat to human health.
+Human cases are extremely rare, no infected birds are allowed into the nation's food supply.
+Properly cooking poultry to 165 degrees Fahrenheit will kill any viruses.

-There has only been one human case of bird flu confirmed during this outbreak and that was a man who had been helping slaughter and remove infected birds from a Colorado farm.
-He recovered from the illness after a few days.